ibm-cloud-docs/citrix-daas/order-networks-vms.md

 {:important: .important}
 {:note: .note}
 {:table: .aria-labeledby="caption"}
+{: deprecated: .deprecated}

 # Ordering more networks for your virtual machines
 {: #order-more-networks-for-vm}

+{{site.data.keyword.cvad_full}} Classic automation is deprecated.
+As of 12-4-23, you can't create new classic instances with automation.
+{: deprecated}

 A default secondary subnet with 256 IP address space is provisioned in the same VLAN as the primary subnet when you provision your bare metal servers.
-If you want to order more portable subnets for your {{site.data.keyword.cvad_full}}, complete the following steps.
+If you want to order more portable subnets, complete the following steps.

 1. Log in to the [{{site.data.keyword.cloud}} console](https://cloud.ibm.com/login){: external} by using your unique credentials.
 2. Navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > Classic Infrastructure > Device List**.